Yongle Emperor: Prince of Yan in Beiping (1380–1398)

-The Hongwu Emperor, who was deeply affected by the death of his two eldest sons and the strained relations between his remaining sons and his heir, made the decision to revise the rules governing the imperial family for the fourth time.
-The new edition significantly limited the rights of the princes.
+The Emperor was deeply affected by the death of his two eldest sons and the strained relations between his remaining sons and his heir.
+He decided to revise the rules governing the imperial family, and he significantly limited the rights of the princes.
 (Note: The prince's right to visit his brothers after three or five years was lost.
 The government now appointed not only the highest but all officials of the princely households.
 The judicial authority of the princes was limited.
 The maximum stipend for princes was reduced from 50,000 dan of grain to 10,000 in order to relieve the state treasury.)
-These changes had little impact on Zhu Di's status as they did not affect his main area of expertise—the military.
-Furthermore, Zhu Di was cautious not to give any reason for criticism.
-For example, he did not object to the execution of his generals Nayur Buqa and Alu Temür, who were accused of treason.
+These changes had little impact on Zhu Di's status as they did not affect his main area of expertise—the military, and he was cautious not to give any reason for criticism.
+For example, he did not object to the execution of his generals Nayur Buqa and Alu Temür on charges of treason.
 He also exercised caution in diplomatic relations, such as when he welcomed Korean delegations passing through Beiping, to avoid any indication of disrespect towards the Emperor's authority.

-Out of the six princes (Note: They were, listed by age: Zhu Gang, Prince of Jin in Taiyuan; Zhu Di, Prince of Yan in Beiping; Zhu Gui, Prince of Dai in Datong; Zhu Zhi, Prince of Liao in Guangning; Zhu Quan, Prince of Ning in Daning; and Zhu Hui, Prince of Gu in Xuanfu.) responsible for guarding the northern border, Zhu Di was the second oldest but also the most capable.
-He had operated in a vast territory, stretching from Liaodong to the bend of the Yellow River.
-He was not afraid to take risks, as demonstrated by his defeat of the Mongols led by Polin Temür at Daning in the summer of 1396.
-He also went on a raid with his brother Zhu Gang several hundred kilometers north of the Great Wall, which earned them a sharp reprimand from their father.
+Out of the six princes (Note: They were, listed by age: Zhu Gang, Prince of Jin in Taiyuan; Zhu Di, Prince of Yan in Beiping; Zhu Gui, Prince of Dai in Datong; Zhu Zhi, Prince of Liao in Guangning (present-day Beizhen, Liaoning); Zhu Quan, Prince of Ning in Daning; and Zhu Hui, Prince of Gu in Xuanfu.) responsible for guarding the northern border, Zhu Di was the second oldest and emerged as the dominant prince in the north.
+He operated across a vast territory stretching from Liaodong to the bend of the Yellow River.
+His aggressive approach was demonstrated in the summer of 1396, when he defeated the Mongols led by Polin Temür at Daning (present-day Chengde, Hebei).
+He and Zhu Gang went on a raid several hundred kilometers north of the Great Wall, earning them a sharp reprimand from their father.
 In April 1398, Zhu Gang died, leaving Zhu Di as the undisputed leader of the northern border defense.
-Two months later, Zhu Di's father also died.
+Two months later, the Hongwu Emperor also died.